HassanAmirii/HassanAmirii/README.md

 currently kaizening backend :: JS, node js, express, mongo db
 <br>
-currently building ::  weather API that fetches and returns weather data. using node js, express and  Visual Crossing’s API
+currently building ::  weather API that fetches and returns weather data. using node js, express and  Visual Crossing’s API -- Also have to implement redis to cache subsequent requests